-The Department begins a limitation proceeding by notifying an institution or servicers of the violation by certified mail or other more practical, expedited means.5 In regard to third-party servicers, the Department must also send notice to each higher education institution that contracts with the servicer.6 The notification must inform the institution or servicer, as appropriate, of the Department's intent to limit the participation of the entity in the Title IV programs, the consequences of such a limitation, the alleged violations constituting the basis for the action, and the limits to be imposed.7 At that time, the Department must also propose the effective date of the limitation, which is at least 20 days after the date the notice of intent was mailed.8
+The Department begins an emergency action by notifying an institution or servicers of the violation by registered mail with return receipt requested or by other more practical, expedited means.
+In regard to third-party servicers, the Department must also send notice to each institution of higher education that contracts with the servicer.
+The notice must inform the institution or servicer of the following: (1) grounds triggering an emergency action, (2) consequences of the emergency action, and (3) opportunity for institution and servicer to show cause why the emergency action is unwarranted.
+Emergency actions take effect on the mailing date.